Fireparrot/cs480Ignatyuk/README.md

-# PA4: Model Loading
+# PA5: Assimp Model Loading

+Nikita Ignatyk and Roniel Padua

+# Description

-All files present are for PA4.
+All files present are for PA5.

-Those that remain from previous projects have not been changed, thus may remain as saying that they are for those previous projects, but they are nonetheless part of PA4.
+Those that remain from previous projects have not been changed, thus may remain as saying that they are for those previous projects, but they are nonetheless part of PA5.

-The models loaded are those of a cup and a bumpy sphere.
-The framework from PA3 was preserved, but the planet and moon are now bumpy spheres instead of cubes; there is an additional central cup.

-I created the .obj files using a "dirty" program I wrote, therefore the files are not the best, but the important part is that they work -- and they load properly.
+The cup and bumpy sphere models were created by Nikita in a "quick and dirty" program, and the cube with holes was created by Nikita's brother in blender (sorry for offset of model's center).

 # Building

-In the folder containing the code (such as the include and src folders):
+In the folder containing the include, src, shaders and objects folders:

 0.) rm build -r